 Usage

-Data is exported by using the SELECT INTO command:
+Data is exported using the SELECT INTO

 SELECT *

-INTO <parquet data source name>.<file name>
+INTO <parquet data source name>.<table name>

 FROM ...

-The data will be exported into the folder that is specified via the path connection property.
-The filename is generated according to the following pattern: <parquet data source name>_<name provided in select into command>.parquet.
-Please note that if a file with this name already exists, it will be overwritten.
+The data will be exported into the folder specified in the path connection property.
+The table is represented by a folder named according to the following pattern: <parquet data source name>_<table name>.parquet

 Example

-CALL SYSADMIN.createConnection(name => 'parquet_1', jbossCLITemplateName => 'parquet', connectionOrResourceAdapterProperties => 'path="/home/exportuser/examples"') ;;
+CALL SYSADMIN.createConnection(name => 'parquet_1', jbossCLITemplateName => 'ufile', connectionOrResourceAdapterProperties => 'ParentDirectory="/home/exportuser/examples"') ;;

-CALL SYSADMIN.createDataSource(name => 'parquet_1', translator => 'parquet', modelProperties => null, translatorProperties => null) ;;
+CALL SYSADMIN.createDataSource(name => 'parquet_1', translator => 'parquet', modelProperties => 'importer.loadMetadata=true', translatorProperties => null) ;;

 SELECT *